 What might take several hours to scout on foot, can be covered in only a few minutes from above.
 This technique can be used to find the location of migrating fish, and even find the location of the bigger than average fish.
 From a purely sporting perspective, it simply feels like cheating.
 In clear water conditions, it allows anglers to head straight to where the fish are.

 I have also seen them used at river mouths, by flying their drone out over the lake.
 They can see if there are trout or salmon massing to enter the river.
 They can also tell exactly where the trout are holding.
 Care must still be taken, fly to low and they risk spooking fish.

 There is also the topic of legality.
-I am not going to go into details, but in some areas the use of drones (especially flying ones) are banned or heavily restricted so it always pays to check local regulations before taking to the air.
+I am not going to go into details, but in some areas, the use of drones (especially flying ones) are banned or heavily restricted so it always pays to check local regulations before taking to the air.

 Just how useful are drones?

 Even when the water is clear, the operator needs to know what they are doing.
-I once watched a newly brought drone turned into a submarine as it plunged straight into a weed infested pond.
+I once watched a newly brought drone turn into a submarine as it plunged straight into a weed infested pond.
 Apparently, there are water resistant drones that float meaning they have a better chance of surviving a splash landing.

 Is it possible to troll behind a drone?

 Maybe, and no. I would advise against doing it.
 I was once fishing at a small lake, and a few guys thought it would be fun to troll a lure behind their remote control boat.
 Everything went well for the first 10 minutes, until the inevitable happened and the lure caught the bottom and the boat become stranded until it was rescued by someone in a dinghy.